Modeling a Pin-Cell¶

 tally.filters = [cell_filter]

 The what is the total, fission, absorption, and (n,$\gamma$) reaction rates in $^{235}$U. By default, if we only specify what reactions, it will gives us tallies over all nuclides.
-We can use the nuclides
+We can use the nuclides attribute to name specific nuclides we're interested in.

 tally.nuclides = ['U235']